NIH-CARD/scRNAseq-pipeline/README.md

 ![screenshot](images/multiome_pipeline.png)

-Once set up, this complete pipeline can be run by simply typing '''bash snakemake.sh ''' in terminal in an HPC running Slurm.
+Once set up, this complete pipeline can be run by simply typing `bash snakemake.sh` in terminal in an HPC running Slurm.
 This is a work in progress and has not been tested on other devices.

-### RNA processing
+### RNA processing (rule preprocess)

 Transcriptomic data from CellRanger-ARC-2.0 ('''cellbender_gex_counts_filtered.h5''') is read in and processed with Scanpy.
 QC metrics of percent mitochondria/ribosomal RNA, doublet probability, and cell cycle.

-### RNA QC
+### RNA QC (rule filter_rna)

 Parameters from the processing step are used to filter the cells from each samples based on percent mitochondrial transcripts, probability of being a doublet, and the minimum number of genes observed per cell.

-### Individual RNA sample merging into atlas
+### Individual RNA sample merging into atlas (rule merge_filtered_rna)

 Each individual RNA AnnData object are merged into a single QC-filtered object for downstream analysis.
+This isn't required to be run in a normal workflow.

-### ATAC processing
+### ATAC processing (rule atac_preprocess)

 ATAC fragment data is converted into an AnnData object with bins used as the measured variable in each cell.
 One object is created for each sample.

-### ATAC QC
+### ATAC QC (rule filter_atac)

 Cells in each sample's ATAC object are filtered for a minimum number of bins per cell.

-### Filtering RNA and ATAC data
+### Filtering RNA and ATAC data (rule merge_multiome_rna)

 Each sample's QC-filtered RNA and ATAC AnnData objects are filtered for the same cells observed in both samples.
 Final AnnData objects are saved with a '''03_''' prefix.

-### RNA modeling
+### RNA modeling (rule rna_model)

 Filtered RNA samples are merged into an atlas and multidimensional scaling is performed.
 A copy of the atlas is made with mitochondiral and ribosomal transcripts removed and only the most variable genes kept.
 SCVI is used to model the embed dimensions of the atlas, with batch correction, followed by KNN, leiden clustering, and UMAP scaling.

-### Cell-typing
+### Cell-typing (rule annotate)

 Cell types of the modeled and clustered RNA atlas are estimated using over-representation analysis and a currated list of cell gene markers.

-### ATAC modeling
+### ATAC modeling (rule atac_model)

 Using snapATAC2 for only read/write, both create a AnnDataSet object to run batch-corrected spectral analysis and scaling; resulting in a leiden-clustered UMAP AnnData object

+### ATAC annotation (rule atac_annotate)

+Map the celltype from the RNA atlas onto the ATAC atlas by cell

-### Merging to one multiome object
+### Merging to one multiome object (rule multiome_output)

 Both atlases are merged into a single muon AnnData object for portability.

+### Separate atlas into individual celltypes (rule export_celltypes)

+Slice the multiome atlas into individual RNA and ATAC AnnData objects by celltype

+### Differential Gene Expression and Differentially Accessible Chromatin (rule DGE and DAR)
+From the individual RNA and ATAC AnnData objects, separated by celltype, pseudobulk and compare the expression of RNA transcripts and ATAC availability, export lists of genes/genome bins with fold-changes and p-values, as well as pseudobulked objects